-Today Willow Winsham talks with artist Katherine Soutar, illustrator of the Folk Tales series by the History Press.
+Willow Winsham talks with artist Katherine Soutar, author of a fantastic new book, Painting the Tales, detailing her experiences of illustrating the Folk Tales series by the History Press.

 How long have you been illustrating, and what first drew you to that path?